Leptospirosis

 Clinical Features

 Leptospirosis is a zoonotic bacterial disease with varying manifestations.
 It is usually self-limiting and often clinically unapparent.
 Clinical illness lasts from a few days to three weeks or longer.
-Generally, there are two phases in the illness: the leptospiraemic or febrile stage lasting 5–7 days, followed by the convalescent or immune phase which generally lasts 4–30 days.
+Generally, there are 2 phases in the illness: the leptospiraemic or acute, phase during the first 7–14 days, followed by the convalescent or immune phase.
 Recovery in untreated cases can take several months.
 The early phase of the illness is characterised by fever with sudden onset, headache, chills, and severe myalgia (calves and thighs).
-The pathognomonic finding of leptospirosis, conjunctival suffusion, occurs in about 30% of cases.
-Other symptoms may include: nausea, vomiting, abdominal pain, diarrhoea, cough, photophobia, and rash.
+Other symptoms may include nausea, vomiting, abdominal pain, diarrhoea, cough, photophobia, and rash.
+Conjunctival suffusion, the pathognomonic finding of leptospirosis, occurs in about 30% of cases.
+(3,12,13)

-Five to 15% of cases progress to severe late-phase manifestations.
+Between five to 10% of clinical cases progress to severe late-phase manifestations.
 These include:

 • prolonged fever